carstenbauer/JuliaHLRS24/exercises/Day1/1_cluster_onboarding/README.md

 1. Press `CTRL + ,` (comma) to open the Settings.
 2. Select the tab (at the top) that says "training.hlrs.de".
 3. Search for "julia executable" and copy-paste the path above into the text field of the setting.
+4. Close the settings tab.

 **Note:** You should only have to do this **once**.
 VS Code should remember the setting for the rest of the course.

 ### Testing the Julia VS Code integration

 1. Start the "integrated Julia REPL", press `ALT+J` followed by `ALT+O`.
 Alternatively, you can press `CTRL+SHIFT+P` and then execute the command `Julia: Start REPL`.
 Either way, a Julia REPL should pop up in the bottom (might take some time the first time).

+The very first time you do this, the VSCodeServer package will precompile (for about a minute).
+Wait until you see the `julia>` input prompt.

 Note that while the REPL at the bottom visually looks identical to if you simply had executed `julia --project` in a terminal, this "integrated Julia REPL" is special in the sense that it is connected to the Julia extension and VS Code (e.g. plots should show up in the VS Code plot pane etc.).